Looking to learn how to create a gallery wall in your home? Here are 9 easy steps to help you get started and inspire you today!

 Gallery Wall Inspiration

 When it comes to creating a gallery wall there are many different design styles.
-The one above is a modern gallery that uses different size prints and frames.
+The one above is a modern gallery that uses different sizes, prints, and frames.
+It’s a creative way to make a statement in an empty corner of your home.

 Similarly, this design features all gold frames for a clean glam inspired vibe.
 I love this idea for my future cloffice space.

 You can also create a boho eclectic gallery wall using art and other decor items.
-This is a great example of showing your personality in a design.
+This is a great example of an organic layout that’s full of personality and interest.

 Create a dramatic gallery wall on a dark-painted wall like the above inspiration.
-I don’t know about you but I’m totally a fan of black walls!
+I don’t know about you but I’m a fan of a moody black wall!

 OK, last one I sware!
-If you love nostalgic black and white photos you can create a similar version to the one above.
+If you love nostalgic black-and-white photos you can create a similar version to the one above.
+Grab your favorite old-school movie stars and print the photos at Office Max.

 - Decide the color palette